AnAndrey/Web-Page-Change-Tracker/README.md

 # Web-Page-Change-Tracker
-Util to to monitor particulcar changes on a web pages and notify about them.
+Util to monitor particulcar changes on a web pages and notify about them.
 Pre-employment testing practice in Genes1s, Russian IT company.

 ## How it works
 1. Get data1 from first source